Skip to content

 Scaffolding Application

-Let's start with scaffolding our application:
+Let's start as usual with scaffolding our application:

 sh